 Dr. Valesky is currently a professor and program leader for the Department of Educational Leadership at Florida Gulf Coast University.
 Previously, he served as a professor and program leader for Educational Leadership at the University of South Florida—Ft.
 Myers (1993-1997), and professor and then chair of the Department of Educational Administration and Supervision at the University of Memphis (1984-1993).
 At the University of Memphis, he was also a senior researcher and team leader for the Tennessee state-sponsored Center for Research in Educational Policy (CREP), studying school-based decision-making and school finance.
 His work with CREP resulted in co-authorship of two books: Training for School-based Decision Making (Scarecrow Press, 2003); and Challenge to Change: The Memphis Experience with School-based Decision Making (Technomics Publishing, 1994).
 In addition, he has written 31 refereed journal articles (published in such journals as Journal of Education Finance, Exceptional Children, and the National Forum of Educational Administration and Supervision Journal), 30 program evaluations and policy reports, 63 scholarly papers presented at national and regional conferences, and three interactive online simulations.
 The latter are available for free at: http://coe.fgcu.edu/faculty/valesky/edleadsims/simulations.html or from the Connexions project at: http://cnx.org/content/m14100/latest/

-Each month a recent book authored by FGCU staff or faculty is selected and placed on display with an accompanying poster, and featured on the Library’s website, news blog, and Facebook page.
+Each month a recent book authored by FGCU staff or faculty is selected, presented by an accompanying poster, and featured on the Library’s website.
+Everyone is encouraged to view the display of our FGCU authors’ recent works.
+Any of the Author Series books in the General Collection are available for check out.
 FGCU faculty and staff are encouraged to notify the relevant subject specialist if they publish a book.